Elisco360/Ashesi-GPA-Calculator/README.md

 # GPACalculator
-A grade-point average calculator customized for students in Ashesi University.
+A modern UI grade-point average calculator customized for students in Ashesi University.